elchininet/custom-sidebar/README.md

 * You cannot use `user` and `not_user` at the same time, doing so will end in an error
 * You cannot use `device` and `not_device` at the same time, doing so will end in an error
-* Pay attention to `base_order` property.
-If it's set to `false` (default value), the main `config.order` will be ignored, leaving you with default sidebar modified only by the exception's orders
+* Pay attention to `extend_from_base` property.
+If it's set to `false` (default value), the main `config` will be ignored, leaving you with default sidebar modified only by the exception's options

 ## Templates